bkleinen/bkleinen.github.io/hugo/content/classes/ws2021/info2/labs/lab-10.md

     [[60068201511, 660], [60066102852, 1224], [60053301433, 1950], [60120003653, 504]]
 </pre>

-(Which is a plausible result given that the Algorithm/Graph doesn't consider Time spent in Stations.)
+(Which is a plausible result given that the graph doesn't consider time spent in atations.)

 ## For the bored
 5. Use your data structure to print out all the vertices n steps from a given vertex.